 Core responsibilities of the post-doctoral fellow include:

-- Presenting two research seminars at the Munk School of Global Affairs, with the first in the Fall of 2016 and the second in the Spring of 2017;
+- Presenting two research seminars at the Munk School of Global Affairs

-Other responsibilities, to be identified with UCRSEA partners and directors based on the fellow’s interests and UCRSEA’s research agenda, could include:
+Other responsibilities, to be identified with UCRSEA partners and co-directors based on the fellow’s interests and UCRSEA’s research agenda, could include:

-- Participation in other UCRSEA research projects and initiatives; and
+- Participation in other UCRSEA research projects and initiatives

 - Providing research assistance and support to the UCRSEA Co-Directors.